stepanvalyavskiy/Decorate.me/README.md

 ## Motivation

-I watched [the speech](https://youtu.be/75U9eefFYoU) and was struck by the beauty of an elegant object- oriented code in comparison with the procedural one.
+I watched [the speech](https://youtu.be/75U9eefFYoU) and was struck by the beauty of an elegant object-oriented code in comparison with the procedural one.
 One of the main ideas is that classes should not have many methods, there should be many classes with a minimal set of methods.
 The proposed approach involves using composed decorators